Zaphelyn/Unreal-Sample-Game/README.md

 Simply download and unzip it, and run the .exe in the unzipped folder.
 I did not do any code signing for this copy, so expect to navigate the Windows security prompts when launching this application.

+To run a game built with Unreal Engine 5 (UE5), you'll need a PC with at least a Windows 10 64-bit OS, a quad-core CPU (2.5 GHz or faster), 8GB of RAM, and a DirectX 11 or 12 compatible graphics card with at least 8GB of VRAM, according to Epic Games.

 Link to the Udemy course can be found here: https://www.udemy.com/course/unreal-engine-5-the-complete-beginners-course/